beancount/ledger2beancount/docs/manual.md

 -------------

 ledger2beancount can use a configuration file.
-It will search for the config file `ledger2beancount.yml` and if that is not found for `$HOME/.config/ledger2beancount/config.yml`.
+It will search for the config file `ledger2beancount.yml` in the current working directory.
+If that file is not found, it will look for `$HOME/.config/ledger2beancount/config.yml`.
 You can also pass an alternative config file via `--config/-c`.
 The file must end in `.yml` or `.yaml`.
 See the sample config file for the variables you can use.